-IV.
-ANALYTICAL MODEL
+V. ANALYTICAL MODEL

-Analytically the floating content service has been studied in [15].
+The floating content service has been studied analytically in [16].
 A fundamental objective of this work has been to derive the so-called criticality condition guaranteeing the availability of the information within the anchor zone with a high probability.
 This depends heavily on the mobility patterns of the users, especially inside the anchor zone.
-Next we present the so-called non-spatial model from [15].
+Next we present the so-called non-spatial model from [16].